-Parents may submit only one appeal for a decision made in the same academic year and must be submitted no later than ten calendar days after receiving the decision letter.
+Parents may submit only one appeal for a decision made in the same academic year and must be submitted no later than two calendar weeks after receiving the decision letter.

-Things to consider before you appeal
+Things to consider before appealing

 There are things you need to consider before you make an admissions appeal.
-You will have to set your appeal out in writing and you might be requested to attend an appeal hearing.
+You will have to set your appeal out in writing and attend an appeal hearing.